How A Beloved Gemstone Became A Symbol Of Environmental Tragedy In Myanmar

 "Now [people] don't even know what n-hypa law is," she says — they don't see that oyster in the stream anymore.
 "Hpakant's environment is destroyed.
 Mountains became valleys and valleys became mountains.
 Rivers, streams and creeks are upside-down, shifted into chaos."

 This year, on July 2, a landslide underscored residents' concerns.
 The side of a mining site collapsed, sending a torrent of mud and rainwater into the mining valley below.
 It killed nearly 200 people, mostly freelance miners searching for jade stones while companies had ceased operations for the rainy season.
-This tragedy is just one of the many deadly environmental
+This tragedy is just one of the many deadly environmental disasters that have happened in the jade-rich township after two decades of intensive mining.

 Locals, environmental and rights advocates are pushing for the government to take urgent action to stop further destruction of the natural environment and prevent additional loss of life.